Loading lesson…

 If you want to be a nurse: In high school, take anatomy/physiology, psychology, and Spanish.
 Get a job as a patient care tech or nursing assistant — this will tell you in a week whether bedside work is for you.
 In college, BSN programs open the most doors (hospitals increasingly require BSN for hiring).
 The hardest part is not the content — it is the clinical rotations at 6 a.m. and the emotional weight.
 If you can leave a 12-hour shift with human energy left over, this is your field.

-What is the core idea behind "Registered Nurse in 2026: AI at the Bedside"?
+What is the main idea of "Registered Nurse in 2026: AI at the Bedside"?

-Which best describes the scope of "Registered Nurse in 2026: AI at the Bedside"?
+Which action would help you apply "Registered Nurse in 2026: AI at the Bedside" responsibly?